https://sprr.org/

 Operations Manager

-Meet Mayara, our dedicated veterinary nurse with a unique background.
-Hailing from Brazil, Mayara is not just a skilled nurse, but a qualified veterinary doctor with a wealth of knowledge.
+Meet Mayara, our dedicated ophthalmology intern with a unique background.
+Hailing from Brazil, she is a veterinary doctor with a wealth of knowledge.

 Mayara’s love for animals extends beyond her professional role – she’s a proud parent to two adorable King Charles Cavaliers.
 Their wagging tails and joyful antics are a testament to her exceptional commitment to animal welfare.